Emmy-github-webdev/reactjs/README.md

 <br>
 Once the Virtual DOM is updated, React compares the Virtual DOM with the Virtual DOM snapshot that was taken right before the update.
 <br>
 By comparing the new Virtual DOM and the pre-updated Virtual DOM, React figure out the Virtual DOM object that has changed.
-This process is called <h5>diffing<h5>.
+This process is called _diffing_.
 <br>
 Once react knows the Virtual DOM object that has changed, React then updates those object.
 <br>